Skip to content

 Recommended by: Fiona at London-Unattached

-Bigbury on Sea in Devon is a lovely, traditional seaside town with a fabulous child-friendly sandy beach.
-Walk across the sand or get the curious sea tractor to Burgh Island.
-The island is cut off at high tide and guests rely on the tractor.
-Burgh Island Hotel was the height of fashion in the 1930s and 40s, with many famous guests including Noel Coward, Agatha Christie and even Winston Churchill.
+Bigbury-on-Sea in Devon is a lovely, traditional seaside town with a fabulous child-friendly sandy beach.
+Walk across the sand or get the unique sea tractor to Burgh Island.
+At high tide, the island is cut off and the tractor is the only way to reach it.

 READ MORE: Best Places to Visit in South Devon